klange/toaruos/README.md

 The default root password is `toor`.
 There is also a regular user `local` with password `local`.
 While general system security is lacking, most system-modifying calls to the kernel require root privileges.
 When booting directly to a graphical terminal, the system will run in single-user mode and automatically log in as root.
 When running in graphical or VGA-terminal mode, a login screen is presented.

+### Cygwin ###
+With some work, とあるOS is also known to build successfully under cygwin.
+Instructions are forthcoming.

+### Prebuilt Images ###
+Our [downloads](https://github.com/klange/osdev/downloads) section contains prebuilt images in the form of VMDK disk images.
+These disk images should run in VirtualBox, and can be converted to a format suitable for use with QEMU or Bochs.
+VirtualBox is the preferred environment for non-Linux hosts as it provides hardware virtualization that greatly improves user experience.
+Be sure to equip your VM with a sufficient amount of RAM (1GB should suffice).

 ## Dependencies ##

 ### Kernel ###